jcarterlab/SJ-Training-Chatbot/README.md

 >     The embeddings for each chunk were obtained from OpenAI and stored along with the original text
 >
 >  **5) Retrieval**
->     The bot was then instructed to vectorize any question asked and search for the most similar chunk's embeddings
+>     The bot was then instructed to vectorize any question and search for the most similar chunk's embeddings
 >
 >  **6) Context**
 >     It then feeds the question text and that of the most relevant chunk, along with some prompt cues, into ChatGPT